Qualifications and Responsibilities of the Personnel

-2. Completion of an approved urologic residency which includes training in ultrasound since July 1, 2009 (the year reporting of ultrasounds was required by the residency review committee) and is board certified by the ABU or is board eligible
+2. Completion of an approved urologic residency that includes training in ultrasound since July 1, 2009 (the year reporting of ultrasounds was required by the residency review committee) and is board certified by the ABU or is board eligible.

-3. Board certified in urology prior to July 1, 2009 and submit an attestation of experience including involvement with 100 diagnostic ultrasound examinations and training in urologic ultrasound which includes at least a minimum of 12 hours of AMA PRA Category 1 Credits™ Level 2 course(s) verifying the individual has satisfactorily met all specified learning objectives for the Level 2 classification course(s) including hands-on demonstration of successfully performing and documenting ultrasound studies.
-CME must be AUA Office of Education or AIUM approved courses and include both didactic and hands-on ultrasound.
+3. Board certified in urology prior to July 1, 2009 and submit an attestation of experience including involvement with 100 diagnostic ultrasound examinations and training in urologic ultrasound that includes at least a minimum of 12 hours of AMA PRA Category 1 Credits™ Level 2 course(s) verifying the individual has satisfactorily met all specified learning objectives for the Level 2 classification course(s) including hands-on demonstration of successfully performing and documenting ultrasound studies.
+CME must be AUA Office of Education- or AIUM-approved courses and include both didactic and hands-on ultrasound.

 All physicians performing genitourinary ultrasound examinations in the practice of urology should demonstrate evidence of continuing competence in the interpretation and reporting of those examinations.
 A minimum of 50 diagnostic genitourinary ultrasound examinations per year is recommended to maintain the physician's skills.

 Continuing Medical Education in Genitourinary Ultrasound

 The physician should complete 10 hours of AMA PRA Category 1 Credits™ specific to genitourinary ultrasound every 3 years.